Chapter 5:

 Transstadial persistence

 TBEV was not detectable in I. ricinus nymphs 14 days after molting from larvae that had engorged on viremic A. flavicollis, but TBEV was present in these ticks two months post ecdysis.
-Many nymphs contained the virus, indicating that the latter undergoes an eclipse phase during metamorphosis.
+Many nymphs contained the virus, indicating that the latter undergoes an eclipse phase during metamorphosis.149

 Sexual transmission in ticks

-Transmission of TBEV from males to females116 is successful in only 10% of copulations in infected I. persulcatus, but it may provide notable support for the transfer of the virus to the following generation of ticks if transovarial transmission follows.
-A mathematical model of sexual transmission of the virus117 was developed long before determining that such a sort of transmission occurs.
-Virus exchange between a non-engorged female and an infected male of I. persulcatus that ‘feeds’ on (i.e., attaches to) the female before or after copulation is quite probable, and it has been proven that the saliva of starved males contains a fairly large amount of virus, sufficient for infecting not only animals118 but also humans.
-The feeding of I. persulcatus males on females with which they later copulate can be observed in 2–10% of cases.118
+Transmission of TBEV from males to females128 is successful in only 10% of copulations in infected I. persulcatus, but it may provide notable support for the transfer of the virus to the following generation of ticks if transovarial transmission follows.
+A mathematical model of sexual transmission of the virus150 was developed long before determining that such a sort of transmission occurs.
+Virus exchange between a non-engorged female and an infected male of I. persulcatus that ‘feeds’ on (i.e., attaches to) the female before or after copulation is quite probable, and it has been proven that the saliva of starved males contains a fairly large amount of virus, sufficient for infecting not only animals but also humans.
+The feeding of I. persulcatus males on females with which they later copulate can be observed in 2–10% of cases.151,152

 Vertical TBEV transmission in vertebrates